 Process data sources via temp files during imports Temporarily store data on disk when using the import modules to reduce memory footprint during import.
 Use a custom locale for Assets This is used to indicate if the data stored in Assets should be sorted by a locale other than Jira's default one.
 Fetching of objects may be slower if this option is switched on.
 Hence, by default, this is disabled to avoid performance issues.
 The locale for Assets This is enabled only if "Use a custom locale for Assets" is checked.
-This determines the language Assets should use when sorting data.
-Jira Service Management portal search text (single) Placeholder for the Assets field on the Jira Service Desk portals (Single fields) Jira Service Management portal search text (multiple) Placeholder for the Assets field on the Jira Service Desk portals (Multiple fields) Dedicated scheduling and This setting is available only if you have a multi-node Data Center set up. import node This node will be the dedicated node to execute Assets scheduling tasks, such as Importers, Automation, manual imports etc. Note that, if a node was selected as the dedicated scheduling node and happens to be unavailable at the time of running a scheduled task, then that task will not run.
+A33613 This determines the language Assets should use when sorting data.
+Import temp file buffer size The maximum number of items stored in memory when processing data sources through temp files Import temp file alternative directory Alternative directory for storing temp files on disk during an import if enabled.
+Restart your instance for changes to this config to take effect.
+Maximum parallel imports The number of parallel imports that can run across your cluster.
+Learn how to configure parallel imports Jira Service Management portal search text (single) Placeholder for the Assets field on the Jira Service Desk portals (Single fields) Jira Service Management portal search text (multiple) Placeholder for the Assets field on the Jira Service Desk portals (Multiple fields) Dedicated scheduling and import node This setting is available only if you have a multi-node Data Center set up.
+This node will be the dedicated node to execute Assets scheduling tasks, such as Importers, Automation, manual imports etc. Note that, if a node was selected as the dedicated scheduling node and happens to be unavailable at the time of running a scheduled task, then that task will not run.